 - chest tightness or pain

-There is currently no cure for asthma, so treatment focusses on relieving symptoms and preventing future attacks.
+There is currently no cure for asthma, so treatment focuses on relieving symptoms and preventing future attacks.

 Typically, doctors prescribe the following treatments for people with asthma:

-- a quick-relief inhaler, such as a short-acting beta-2-agonist, for treating symptoms when they flare-up
+- a quick-relief inhaler containing a bronchodilator, such as a short-acting beta-2-agonist, for treating symptoms when they flare-up

-- long-term medications, such as a low-dose corticosteroid inhaler, for reducing inflammation and preventing future attacks
+- long-term medications, such as a low dose corticosteroid inhaler, to reduce inflammation and lower the risk of future attacks

 Idiopathic pulmonary fibrosis (IPF) is a condition in which scar tissue develops inside a person’s lungs.
 As the scar tissue thickens, it makes breathing in air increasingly difficult.
 The term idiopathic means that doctors do not know exactly what causes the condition.